Pyramid scheme

 The unsustainable exponential progression of a classic pyramid scheme in which every member recruits six new people.
 To sustain the scheme, the 2.2 billion people in the 12th layer would be required to recruit 13.1 billion more people for the 13th layer, even though there are not nearly enough people in the world to achieve that.

-A pyramid scheme is a business model which, rather than earning money (or providing returns on investments) by sale of legitimate products to an end consumer, mainly earns money by recruiting new members with the promise of payments (or services).
-As the number of members multiplies, recruiting quickly becomes increasingly difficult until it is impossible, and therefore most of the newer recruits do not make a profit.
-As such, pyramid schemes are unsustainable.
-The unsustainable nature of pyramid schemes has led to most countries outlawing them as a form of fraud.
+A pyramid scheme or pyramid scam is a fraudulent business model in which participants earn money primarily by recruiting new members rather than by selling products or services to end consumers or by generating genuine investment returns.

+Pyramid schemes depend on an ever-growing number of recruits, making them inherently unsustainable.
+As recruitment inevitably becomes insufficient to sustain the scheme, most participants—particularly those who join later—lose money, while only a small number of people near the top of the pyramid profit.
+Consequently, pyramid schemes are a form of fraud and are illegal in many countries.

-Pyramid schemes have existed since at least the mid-to-late 19th century in different guises.
-Some multi-level marketing plans have been classified as pyramid schemes.
+Pyramid schemes have existed in various forms since at least the mid-to-late 19th century.
+Although some multi-level marketing (MLM) companies have been found to operate as pyramid schemes, legitimate MLM businesses are distinguished by compensation based primarily on retail sales to end consumers rather than recruitment.